Prevention, Help and Hope

 - Community Partnerships broaden support and access for Jews working to achieve and maintain abstinence.

 Youth Drug Prevention

-The Jewish Center for Addiction, in partnership with Response, offers the (PIP) program to 6th, 7th and 8th graders at Jewish day schools and synagogue religious schools across Chicagoland.
+JCFS Chicago and Response for Teens offers the (PIP) program to 6th, 7th and 8th graders at Jewish day schools and synagogue religious schools across Chicagoland.